stasiselectronics/ESP32MiniDrop/_posts/2020-09-19-Accepting Failure.md

 I think this is a good reminder to focus on the primary functions of a product, and to not burden the cost of a PCB with features that are not used often if not at all.

+## Some other minor fixes

+I also found a few issues that attention: the solenoid MOSFET needs to have its pin mapping fixed, and the shutter control pin needs to be moved to another pin.
+The pin that is currently used for the shutter control is also used to disable the verbose output on the UART0 port.
+I might want to set this to be no output.